belle2/basf2/analysis/doc/GraFEI.rst

    For the time being, the mass hypotheses defined at the beginning are not changed, even if new hypotheses are predicted by the model.
    Thus you'll have to consider all of them when creating your signal-side candidates.
 This behavior will change in future versions of the tool.

-The variables added by the `GraFEIModule <grafei.GraFEIModule>` are filled with ``nan`` if there are less than two reconstructed particles in the event.
+The variables added by the GraFEI are filled with ``nan`` if there are less than two reconstructed particles in the event.
 Otherwise, they are defined as follows:

 ======================================== ==================================================================================================================================